The concern with healthy eating is increasingly present in people's lives, and reading food nutrition labels is an important part of this process.

 1. Unlabeling (Android and iOS)

-Desrotulando is a brazilian app Simple and easy to use, as you simply scan the product's barcode and the application will display the nutritional information clearly and objectively.
+The Unlabeling is a Brazilian app simple and easy to use, as you just need to scan the product's barcode and the application will display the nutritional information in a clear and objective way.

-Additionally, it classifies the product as “good”, “bad” or “regular” based on its composition, helping the user to make healthier choices in the supermarket.
+Additionally, it classifies the product as “good”, “bad” or “average” based on its composition, helping the user to make healthier choices at the supermarket.

 Desrotulando also provides some information about food and a practical guide on how to use the application on its website.